-Currently, 16 out of 10 persons aged 19 years have a participation in the disease.
-The early years of adolescence and adulthood are the times of life when many changes occur, for example changing school, leaving home and starting a college, university, or new job.
+Currently, 16 out of 10 persons aged 19 years have participated in mental health disease.
+The early years of adolescence and adulthood are the times of life when many changes occur, for example changing school, leaving home, and starting a college, university, or new job.
 For many people, these are exciting times and in some cases, it can be a time of tension and doubt.
 The increased use of online technologies with many benefits has also brought additional pressure for people in this age group, although this stress can cause mental illness if not identified and managed.

 Prevention and management of mental distress among adolescents and adults should be initiated from an early age by increasing awareness and understanding early warning signs and symptoms of mental illness.
 Parents and teachers of children can help children and adolescents build skills of life to help them cope with everyday challenges at home and school, such as social skills, problem-solving skills, and confidence.